supervons/ExploreRN/README_EN.md

 # project instruction

-    Explore the features of the new version of RN, integrate components, and build your own wheels!
-Welcome to join us: qq group: 783071253
+    1. Explore the RN features of the new version;
+    2. Integrate component experiments and build your own wheels!
+    3. Hone my architectural skills and continue coding and code optimization.
+    Welcome to join us:
+    Qq group: 783071253
-    Email: supervons@sina.com
+    Email address: supervons@sina.com
-    RN Version:0.64.0
+    Current RN version: 0.64.0

-Old version address: (not old, 0.59.8) https://github.com/supervons/commonProject

 # Features